-TSA PreCheck is an expedited screening initiative that is expanding to airports across the U.S. and is part of a broader intelligence-driven, risk-based approach to security.
-The TSA PreCheck initiative enhances aviation security and expedites the travel experience by pre-screening individuals who volunteer to participate in the program.
+TSA PreCheck is expedited screening that is expanding to airports across the U.S. and is part of a broader intelligence-driven, risk-based approach to security.
+The TSA PreCheck initiative enhances aviation security and expedites the travel experience for individuals who are selected.

 In addition, passengers 12 years old and younger who are accompanied by eligible travelers may also access the TSA PreCheck lanes.